If you're a Christian should you practice yoga? What is it, and is it wrong or bad for you?"

 As I finished my yoga class, I took a moment to give thanks.
 I appreciated my body, how good I felt, the strength that I have, and how wonderfully we are made in God's image.
 I appreciated how my body was becoming more flexible.
 I gave thanks for the breath of life that we all take for granted.
 I thanked God for his love.
 I looked at my teacher and others in the class.
 I felt connected with God, myself, and everyone in the room.
 It was as if we were one, - fully in tune with each other and the source of all life.

-Then suddenly it made sense why the Watchtower Society believes yoga is not for Christians.
+Then suddenly it made sense why Watchtower believes yoga is not for Christians.
 The first thing that came to mind, is flexibility.
 The more I practice yoga the more flexible and balanced I become.
 Jesus was very flexible in his teachings compared to the Scribes and Pharisees.
 Watchtower doctrines on the other hand are very rigid and strict.
 There are many rules and regulations.
 They believe that many things are wrong.
 See 141 Things Jehovah's Witnesses Can't Do

 The second thing I thought about is how separate Jehovah's Witnesses are from everyone outside of their religion.
 Yoga is about oneness, connection, appreciation, acceptance, and love without judgment.
 Could that be why Jehovah's Witnesses believe yoga is wrong or bad?
 I did notice that yoga conflicts with the beliefs of Jehovah's Witnesses.